dragondebtuic/dragondebt.github.io/about-us.md

 * Host & maintain dragon debt website as a watchdog for UIC's harmful actions as well as its inaction.
 * Create for students, staff, faculty & the community the space to advocate for our money to match our needs and implement a more equitable budget.

-**Although our efforts are directed towards UIC and the U of I System, we recognize that the issues we outline here are experienced in higher education across the country.**
+**Although our efforts are directed towards UIC and the U of I System, we recognize that the issues we outline here are experienced in higher education institutions nationwide.**

 ## The following are the organizations who helped create this project: